Size matters, but not in the way you might think.

 Best for: Statement entryways, luxury living spaces, collector displays, architectural interiors.

-Entryways and Foyers
+Entryways and Statement Locations

 Bathrooms and Spa Spaces

-Why Uruguay Amethyst Matters
+Why Uruguay Amethyst

 Not all amethyst is created equal.
 Uruguay amethyst is widely regarded as the finest available, prized for its deep saturation, compact crystal structure, and exceptional clarity.
-Compared to Brazilian amethyst—which tends toward lighter lavender tones and larger, more fragile crystals—Uruguay specimens offer richer color and greater durability.
+Compared to Brazilian amethyst, which tends toward lighter lavender tones and larger, more fragile crystals, Uruguay specimens offer richer color and greater durability.

 What Determines Amethyst Cluster Pricing